-The department is required to investigate each boundary change proposal and make recommendations regarding each to the commission.
-10 LBC decisions must have a reasonable basis (i.e., a proper interpretation of the applicable legal standards and a rational application of those standards to the evidence in the proceeding).
+The department is required by AS 29.05.080 and 3 AAC 110.530 to investigate each boundary change proposal and to make recommendations regarding each to the commission.
+LBC decisions must have a reasonable basis (i.e., a proper interpretation of the applicable legal standards and a rational application of those standards to the evidence in the proceeding).
 Accordingly, DCCED adopts the same standard for itself in developing recommendations regarding matters pending before the LBC.
 That is, DCCED's self-imposed standard requires its recommendations to the LBC to be based on a proper interpretation of the applicable legal standards and a rational application of those standards to the evidence in the proceeding.
 DCCED takes the view that due process is best served by providing thorough, credible, and objective analysis of every municipal boundary proposal that comes before the LBC.